Nintendo Land: Team attractions

-Based upon the Metroid series and the "Battle Mii" tech demo from E3 2011.
-It is an action-adventure game, similar to its original series.
-The player using the Wii U GamePad controls Samus' Gunship, while up to four players with Wii Remotes and Nunchuks control Mii characters on foot, wearing Varia Suits.
+Based on the Metroid series and the "Battle Mii" tech demo from E3 2011, it is an action-adventure game, similar to its original series.
+The player using the Wii U GamePad controls Samus's Gunship, while up to four players with Wii Remotes and Nunchuks control Mii characters on foot, wearing Varia Suits.
 There are three modes, "Assault Mission", "Surface-Air Combat", and "Ground Battle".
 In "Assault Mission", the players cooperate to defeat waves of enemies and complete missions.
 In "Surface-Air Combat", the players with Wii Remotes and Nunchuks try to shoot down the player with the GamePad.
 In "Ground Battle" all players use Wii Remotes and Nunchuks in a battle for tokens.